phenaproxima/starshot-prototype/README.md

 This one command will install Starshot and open it in a web browser for you to play with.
 You'll get all the modules and themes listed below, pre-configured.

 If you use [DDEV](https://ddev.com), you can get Starshot up and running with this:
 ```
 git clone https://github.com/phenaproxima/starshot-prototype.git starshot
 cd starshot && ddev install
 ```
+You'll need DDEV 1.23.0 or later.
+[See the documentation](https://ddev.readthedocs.io/en/stable/users/install/ddev-upgrade/) if you need to upgrade.

 ## Included modules and themes
 * [Address](https://drupal.org/project/address)